astropy/pyvo/docs/dal/index.rst

 .. note::
-    Usually the service deletes the job after a certain time, but it is a good practice to delete it manually.
+    Usually the service deletes the job after a certain time, but it is a good practice to delete it manually when done.

     The destruction time can be obtained and changed with :py:attr:`~pyvo.dal.tap.AsyncTAPJob.destruction`